Shikao Suga: Tours at home and abroad

 From 2007 on, Suga has had the support of other groups of musicians.
 One under the "Funk Fire" name, which was the name also of a concert series in larger venues.
 Another group (with no name) has been supporting him from 2015 on, both for his live tours as well as other events and festival concerts.

 He has also had tours playing the guitar by himself.
 Most of the concerts in this series are called "Hitori Sugar".
 The first one of the series was on October 22, 2006.
 For the 2020 Hitori Sugar Tour, Suga posted on his official site a series of recommendations about coronavirus health-related information for people planning to go to live concerts, mainly because of the concerns of the spread of the virus throughout Asia.

 In 2009 he made his first trip overseas, to London.
 It was to be the first time he appeared before a non-Japanese audience.

 In September 2017 he made his official first appearance in the American Continent, participating in the Greenroom Festival in Hawaii, which he repeated the following year.

 In December 2017 he made his first trip within Asia, visiting Singapore on the 8th and Taiwan on the 17th, under the tour named "Suga Shikao Asia Circuit 2017".
-On the December 26 he ended the tour in the city of Tokyo.
+On December 26 he ended the tour in the city of Tokyo.